prantlf/ovai/README.md

 Set the environment variable `OLLAMA_ORIGIN` to the origin of the `ollama` service to enable forwarding to `ollama`.
 If the requested model doesn't start with `gemini`, `chat-bison`, `text-bison` or `textembedding-gecko`, the request will be forwarded to the `ollama` service.
 This can be used for using `ovai` as the single service with the `ollama` interface, which recognises both `Vertex AI` and `ollama` models.

 Set the environment variable `NETWORK` to enforce IPV4 or IPV6.
-The default behaviour is to depend on tHe [Happy Eyeballs] implementation in Go and in the underlying OS. valid values:
+The default behaviour is to depend on the [Happy Eyeballs] implementation in Go and in the underlying OS. valid values:

 | `NETWORK` value | What will be used                            |
 |:----------------|:---------------------------------------------|